haslamdb/humann3_tools/README.md

 ### Common Issues

+1. **Environment Issues**:
+   - Make sure you've activated the biobakery3 environment: `conda activate biobakery3`
+   - If you see errors about missing databases or tools, this is often because the biobakery3 environment is not activated

+2. **Missing Databases**:
+   - MetaPhlAn error: Run `metaphlan --install` to install the required database
+   - HUMAnN3 database errors: Make sure to install the ChocoPhlAn and UniRef databases

-1. **Missing Input Files**: Check file paths and naming patterns.
+3. **Missing Input Files**:
+   - Check file paths and naming patterns
+   - Verify that you're using the correct directory structure

-2. **Sample Key Issues**:
+4. **Sample Key Issues**:
-   - Ensure sample identifiers in the CSV match the file names.
+   - Ensure sample identifiers in the CSV match the file names
-   - Check for duplicate sample IDs.
+   - Check for duplicate sample IDs
-   - Verify CSV encoding (use UTF-8).
+   - Verify CSV encoding (use UTF-8)

-3. **KneadData Errors**:
+5. **KneadData Errors**:
-   - Ensure reference databases are properly built and indexed.
+   - Ensure reference databases are properly built and indexed
-   - For paired-end issues, try different `--decontaminate-pairs` options.
+   - For paired-end issues, try different `--decontaminate-pairs` options

-4. **HUMAnN3 Errors**:
+6. **HUMAnN3 Errors**:
+   - If you get a "No MetaPhlAn BowTie2 database found" error, run `metaphlan --install`
+   - As a workaround, you can use `--bypass-prescreen` to skip the MetaPhlAn step
-   - Ensure nucleotide and protein databases are correctly installed.
+   - Ensure nucleotide and protein databases are correctly installed
-   - Check that input files are in the correct format.
+   - Check that input files are in the correct format

-5. **Statistical Test Errors**:
+7. **Statistical Test Errors**:
-   - ALDEx2 requires exactly two groups.
+   - ALDEx2 requires exactly two groups
-   - Check for missing values in abundance data.
+   - Check for missing values in abundance data

-6. **Memory Issues with Large Datasets**:
+8. **Memory Issues with Large Datasets**:
-   - Run steps separately to manage memory usage.
+   - Run steps separately to manage memory usage
-   - Use `--threads` to control CPU usage.
+   - Use `--threads` to control CPU usage

 ## Getting Help